HD650/LLVM-Practive/README.md

 1. implementation of the Simple Fast Dominator Algorithm and the Lengauer-Tarjan Algorithm (WIP).
 2. implementation of a dominator tree that can retrieve dominance information efficiently.
 3. a gtest suit that checks the correctness of the implementation of the analysis.

+## Sparse Conditional Constant Propagation
+**A optimization pass that do some sort of const propagation and dead code elimination together.
+It's a good practice of writing a dataflow analysis.**